tapebrief

 SegmentQ4 FY2025

-Net New Bookings (Full Year)$308 million
+Net New Bookings$308 million

-Homes.com Network Monthly Unique Visitors108 million
+Homes.com Network Average Monthly Unique Visitors108 million

 Homes.com Agent Subscribers31,000

-Homes.com Annual Run Rate Revenue$100 million
+Homes.com Annual Run Rate Revenue~$100 million

-Adjusted EBITDA Margin (Q4)19.7%
+Adjusted EBITDA Margin Q419.7%

 Management tone

-Three quarters ago Homes.com was the cash-burning bet that defined the bear case; two quarters ago the unit economics flipped; last quarter bookings compounded faster than the salesforce could absorb; this quarter management committed to a $300M reduction in net Homes.com investment in 2026 vs 2025 with run-rate profitability in 2029 and full-year profitability in 2030.
-Chris's exact words: "We've reduced our net investment in homes.com by $300 million in 26 over 25 and continued to continue reducing the investment each year with discipline until we reach run rate profitability in 29 and full profit year profitability in 2030."
-This is the first quarter where the residential burn curve has a public, dated terminal point — a fundamental shift from open-ended investment posture to disciplined burn-down with milestones.
+Three quarters ago Homes.com was the cash-burning experiment that needed to prove unit economics; two quarters ago it was sales-engine throttled; this quarter Andy explicitly mapped the glide path: "We've reduced our net investment in homes.com by $300 million in 26 over 25 and continued to continue reducing the investment each year with discipline until we reach run rate profitability in 29 and full profit year profitability in 2030."
+This is the first call where Homes.com profitability has a dated terminal value — and it arrives concurrent with management's claim of "fastest organic revenue build we've ever had for a new product."

 Recurring themes management leaned on this quarter: